sarthaktexas/sarthaktexas/README.md

-hey! i'm sarthak. i've been tinkering with things ever since i was a child. i'm currently a freshman @ utsa studying biochemistry and computer science. if you want to talk, email me below.
+hey! i'm sarthak. i've been tinkering with things ever since i was a child. i'm currently traveling around the country but still call the texas hill country home. if you want to talk, email me below.

 ![](https://komarev.com/ghpvc/?username=sarthaktexas&color=blueviolet)